← All writing

 Vilhelm ToivonenNotes10 min read

 Serving has a memory problem.
-Every request arrives without a clue who's asking, what their hat colour is, what they prefer their assistant to be called.
+Every request arrives without a clue who's asking, what their hat colour is, what they'd like their assistant to be called.
 The cheap answer is to stuff facts into the prompt.
-It works, and it reads every byte of those facts through the entire stack on every token.
-At scale you process the same facts thousands of times a day.
+It works.
+It also reads every byte of those facts through the entire stack on every token, so at scale you process the same facts thousands of times a day.

 What composition has to mean